 Ahead of his appearance on Monday evening, a debate had raged among Trump’s advisers over how and whether he should address protests that have spread to dozens of cities.

-More from CNN Politics on Mail-In Voting
+More from CNN Politics

 And Trump himself was angered by coverage depicting him holed up in an underground bunker.
 He told aides on Monday he wanted to be seen outside the White House gates, according to a person familiar with the matter, which is part of what drove the decision to stage the photo-op at St. John’s Church.